 Unlocking rental growth in a post-COVID world

-Barely a day goes by without media reports of new research or statistics quantifying price growth or identifying the latest hotspots, but away from all the noise about record sales and housing affordability, the real story for property investors right now is about unlocking rental growth in their p
+Barely a day goes by without media reports of new research or statistics quantifying price growth or identifying the latest hotspots, but away from all the noise about record sales and housing affordability, the real story for property investors right now is about unlocking rental growth in their portfolio.

 Property prices in Australia have been on an upward trajectory for years now and barely a day goes by without media reports of new research or statistics quantifying price growth or identifying the latest hotspots.